-The arrivals included in this microfilm publication include temporary and nonstatistical arrivals.
-They are arranged alphabetically by surname and thereunder alphabetically by first name.
+The arrivals included in this microfilm publication include permanent and temporary statistical arrivals.
+The records primarily consist of card manifests, INS Forms I-448 and I-94, although other card forms are occasionally included.
+The cards are arranged alphabetically by surname, and then alphabetically by first name.
 Double names are filed as if the second part of the double name were not there.
-For example, "Jimenez De San Miguel, Petra" is found among other persons named "Jimenez, Petra" and "Montalvo-Hernandez, Jose" is found among other persons named "Montalvo, Jose."
-Researchers should be aware, however, that the alphabetical arrangement is frequently flawed, which accounts for the overlapping alphabetical sequences noted in the roll list.
+For example, "Jimenez De San Miguel, Petra" is found among other persons named "Jimenez, Petra" and Montalvo-Hernandez, Jose" is found among other persons named "Montalvo, Jose."